 Dragon Family Wing Chun is an integrated system with aspects of both internal and external martial arts, Eastern and Western fighting arts and deeply rooted in traditional experience yet with realistic progressive training methods.
 Over the years, we’ve found that having such an innovative spirit coupled with the depth of our traditional knowledge is extremely rare.
 This is why we are both traditional and progressive and yet cannot solely be labeled either!

 To those die-hard progressives or MMA-minded folks who disregard us because of our traditional name.
 We say, its just a name, don’t get hung up on it.
-Unlike many traditional martial arts, we believe in application through sparring.
+Unlike many traditional martial arts, we believe in honest application through sparring.
 Based upon our hands-on experience, our approach is very effective against all kinds of threats including modern combat sports (MMA, boxing, muay thai, jiu jitsu, etc.).
-In fact, we’ve found time and time again that our obsession with efficiency dominates aggressive power and speed-based approaches with calm precision and timing.
+Several of our students have substantial experience or blackbelts in different combat sports.
+They’ve chosen to dedicate themselves to Dragon Family Wing Chun due to its efficiency and practicality.